-Alert Symptom Possible causes and solutions Low Battery LED flashes red, or is on but not flashing.
+Alert Symptom Possible causes and solutions 8 Low Battery LED is on.
 The batteries are low.
-Replace the alkaline batteries or recharge the Li-Ion battery pack.
-Refer to "6 Batteries". → H IL + ■ ) 5 Hz Elevation (H.I.)
-Alert The LEDs flash quickly with an audio beep.
+Replace the alkaline batteries or recharge the Li-lon battery pack.
+Refer to "6 Batteries". ※ + ◀)) 5 Hz Elevation (H.I.)
+Alert The LED flashes quickly with an audio beep.
 The Rugby has been bumped or tripod was moved.
 Turn off Rugby to stop alert check the height of the laser before beginning to work again.
 Allow Rugby to re-level and check the height of the laser.
 After two minutes in the alert condition, the unit will shut off automatically.
-8 X Y Servo Limit Alert All LEDs flash sequentially.
+Servo Limit Alert All LEDs flash sequentially.
 The Rugby is tipped too far to reach a level position.
 Re-level the Rugby within the 5 degree self-levelling range.
 This alert will also be displayed any time the unit is tipped more than 45° from level.
-After two minutes in the alert condition, the unit will shut off automatically.
-8 X Y Temperature Alert All LEDs are on but not flashing.
-The Rugby is in an environment where it cannot operate without causing damage to the laser diode.
-This could be a result of heat from direct sunlight.
-Shade the Rugby from the sun.
 After two minutes in the alert condition, the unit will shut off automatically.